scriby/asyncblock/README.md

 on whether flow.errorCallback was set.
 See the error handling section for more information.

 When getting results from the flow.wait call, all but the first argument (the error) will be provided.
-If more than one parameter was passed to the callback, it will be returned as an array (see formatting section for more details).
+If more than one parameter was passed to the callback, only the second (first is error) will be returned.
+Pass a responseFormat to flow.add to get the other results.

 ## Passing a key to flow.wait